 - Don’t — use a personal check to pay for settlements.
 Using a personal check reveals information that you should never give to a creditor or collection agency.
 You want to protect your financial information as much as possible, so always pay with a money order or cashier’s check purchased from another bank, and always make a copy of it.

 If you had a successful or a failed debt settlement and are now considering bankruptcy, there are usually certain rules or waiting periods that apply to your situation.
-Your best bet is to discuss the matter with an attorney.
+Your best bet is to discuss the matter with an attorney in your state to find out the relevant process for both local and federal laws.